 After this, they replace the injured socket and implant the prosthetic socket in the pelvic bone.

 At last, the round ball at the top of the femur is replaced with the prosthetic ball.
-This ball is attached to the stem that is fitted in the thighbone.
+This ball is attached to the stem that is fitted into the thighbone.

 After the surgery gets over, the patient is moved to the recovery room.